 The Oyster.-This being the principal fishing along the coast, requires careful investigation to ascertain the cause of the falling off.
 I am afraid it has been, like most industries, "killed by protection," as the oyster was more abundant when there was no protection than at present.
 At that time 14 or 15 boats used to be at work in Spring Bay, whilst now there is not one, nor has there been to any extent for the last 12 years.
 The same obtains at Little Swanport and Great Swanport.
-The only legislation that would be of real value would be a strong protection to any boat or large craft that discovered new oysterbeds in deep water, say over 10 fathoms, for it would require an expensive outfit and a powerful boat, or far better, a small steamer, to search for them, and in such an event there should be some protection for their benefit.
+The only legislation that would be of real value would be a strong protection to any boat or large craft that discovered new oysterbeds in deep water, say over 10 fathoms, for it would require an expensive outfit and a powerful boat, or their benefit.
 That there are plenty of larger oysters in deep water than we have ever found in shallow is evidenced by continually finding along the beaches very large shells, especially after storms, occasionally, but rarely, with oysters in them.